duo-labs/datasci-ctf/README.md

 # Data Science Capture the Flag

 What is a data science capture the flag (CTF)?
-To learn more checkout this blog post [link].
+To learn more checkout [this blog post](https://duo.com/labs/research/gamifying-data-science-education).

 In short, the data science team at Duo Security created an internal training workshop to teach exploratory data analysis skills in a gamified way.
 In the CTF participants compete in teams to solve data analysis challenges.